 College student and recent graduates have opportunities to produce professional content that expands on programming and news initiatives from CPTV and WNPR.

 For-credit courses are available to college students in the New England area as part of CPBN’s Media Lab.
 Students are taught storyboarding, video production, web content creation and social media.
-For example, students created this documentary about the 2014 Special Olympic Games.

 If accepted into the program, students start as interns and, depending on performance, are invited back to become fellows and/or instructors to train the next generation of students at CPBN.